itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QFormLayout::rowCount() -> int:
+.. py:function:: QFormLayout.rowCount() -> int

     Returns the number of rows in the form layout.

     *New in itom 4.1*

-.. py:function:: QFormLayout::addRow(str label, str fieldClassName, str fieldObjectName) -> uiItem:
+.. py:function:: QFormLayout.addRow(label: str, fieldClassName: str, fieldObjectName: str) -> uiItem

     Adds a new row to the form layout, where the first column is a label with the given `label` text.
     The 2nd column (field) is filled with a user defined widget, given by the class name